yo-aka-gene/protocols/markdown/293t/README.md

 - after confirmation with a microscope, transfer to the incubator
 - culture for 5 days (approx.)

+### Passage
+- pipetting for several times to dettach cells from T25
+- apply all to 15mL tube
+- centrifuge 1200rpm x5min
+- aspiration
+- resuspend with 40mL 293T medium
+- apply all to T75
+- after confirmation with a microscope, transfer to the incubator
+- culture for 5 days (approx.)

 ### Immunofluorescense
 #### day1
 - prepare `adherent 24-well dish for observation`